-Kimbrel continued to be dominant in 2012, as the Braves made a successful bid to return to the post-season, he kept his ERA around 1.00 all year and on September 26th, became only the fourth Braves pitcher to strike out four batters in an inning, performing the feat against the Miami Marlins in preserving a 3-0 lead in the 9th inning for his 40th save of the season.
-Finishing out the season strongly, he won the Delivery Man of the Month Award in September.
+Kimbrel continued to be dominant in 2012, as the Braves made a successful bid to return to the postseason.
+Craig kept his ERA around 1.00 all year and on September 26th, became only the fourth Braves pitcher to strike out four batters in an inning, performing the feat against the Miami Marlins in preserving a 3-0 lead in the 9th inning for his 40th save of the season.
+Finishing the season strong, he won the Delivery Man of the Month Award in September.
 He finished the year 3-1, with a 1.01 ERA and a league-leading 42 saves, winning the 2012 Rolaids Relief Award while being named again to the All-Star team.
-Most impressively, he was the first pitcher in major league history to strike out over half of the batters he faced in a season, recording 116 K's in 62 2/3 innings and 231 batters faced, while giving up a ridiculous 27 hits and 14 walks in an utterly dominant performance.
+Most impressively, he was the first pitcher in major league history to strike out over half of the batters he faced in a season, recording 116 Ks in 62 2/3 innings and 231 batters faced, while giving up a ridiculous 27 hits and 14 walks in an utterly dominant performance.
 He pitched a perfect inning in the inaugural National League Wild Card Game, but did not record a save as the Braves were already trailing the St. Louis Cardinals, 6-3, when he took the mound in the top of the 9th inning and were unable to score any more runs.